absolunet/docs-node-ioc/src/docs/06_going-deeper/02_drivers/en.md

 It simply uses the correct implementation and calls its methods.

 Normally, all drivers of a given service must implement the same "interface", which does not exist in JavaScript.
-However, a very convenient way to emulate interfaces is through abstract classes (normally called `Driver` in our case), which still do not exists in JavaScript, but the `NotImplementedError` is used to throw an exception when the method was not implemented by the instantiable class.
+However, a very convenient way to emulate interfaces is through abstract classes (normally called `Driver` in our case), which still do not exist in JavaScript, but the `NotImplementedError` is used to throw an exception when the method was not implemented by the instantiable class.